-Don't let pain take the enjoyment out of parenting.
+Get tips and strategies for keeping arthritis pain from taking the enjoyment out of parenting.

-Be honest but reassuring about your illness.
-“Hiding it creates a sense of shame,” says Mark Lumley, PhD, a clinical psychologist and professor of health psychology at Wayne State University, Detroit, Mich.
-“What’s more important is to show how you cope with it by reaching out for support and medicating wisely.
-Kids learn about dealing with illness in a positive way.”
+“Hiding your illness creates a sense of shame,” says Mark Lumley, PhD, a clinical psychologist and professor of health psychology at Wayne State University in Detroit, Michigan.
+“What’s more important is to show how you cope with it by reaching out for support and medicating wisely.”
+This way, kids learn about dealing with illness in a positive way.

 Stay in Charge

 Good parenting has nothing to do with physical health.
 “You can still be a heck of a good parent even if you’re struggling with pain,” Lumley says.
 “Good parents communicate, counsel, teach and discipline their children.”